Welcome messages are crucial to improve retention rates and connecting with new members from the moment they arrive at your community.

 1. First, think about what experience you want new members to have.
 You surely want them to feel welcome and comfortable.
 How can we achieve that?

 A first suggestion would be to show new members how and where they can ask for help.

 On the other hand, it’s a great idea to make you visible and approachable.
 Show new members how to reach you.
-You can also take them to explore the resources section or explain community guidelines.
+You can also take them to explore the rules channel to explain community guidelines.

 Make a list of all the activities you want to incorporate in your welcome message.

 2. On the other hand, make sure you include links.
 Links are important to help members navigate your community.